How to Date a Case Knife: Expert Tips for Collectors

 SyntheticFading and brittleness

-Check the handle’s integrity.
+Check handle’sle’s integrity.
 Make sure it is firmly attached to the blade.
 Loose handles can indicate age or poor maintenance.

 Preserving And Storing Your Collection